igoldsteinh/concRt/README.md

 # concRt
 This package allows users to generate posterior estimates of the effective reproduction number from RNA concentrations and case counts.
-It is an R wrapper for the Julia package [concRt.jl](https://github.com/igoldsteinh/concRt.jl) and allows the user to fit the four models described in ``Semiparametric Inference of Effective Reproduction Number
+It is an `R` wrapper for the `Julia` package [concRt.jl](https://github.com/igoldsteinh/concRt.jl) and allows the user to fit the four models described in ``Semiparametric Inference of Effective Reproduction Number
-Dynamics from Wastewater Pathogen RNA Concentrations" by calling the Julia functions within R.
+Dynamics from Wastewater Pathogen RNA Concentrations" by calling the `Julia` functions within `R`.

 ## Required Installation Steps
 To install this package from github, use the following code: